meg-gutshall/meg-gutshall.github.io/_posts/2019-03-12-creating_rxeactions.markdown

 ## Styling

-If you don't know by now, you gon learn today...
+If you don't know by now, you gon' learn today...
 I LOVE HTML AND CSS!!!
 So I probably spent a little too much time on styling with this project if I'm going to be honest with myself (procrastination in the best way possible).
 I used [Bootstrap 4](https://getbootstrap.com/docs/4.3/getting-started/introduction/) for the basic layout as well as a few components like navbar, forms, and buttons.
 I also used [GoogleFonts](https://fonts.google.com/) for my text and [FontAwesome](https://fontawesome.com/) for the icons throughout my app.

 ## Troubleshooting